medvedevgroup/HowDeSBT/tutorial/README.md

 ### (2) Convert the fasta files to Bloom filter bit vectors.

-We use `howdesbt makebf` independently on each fastq file.
+We use `howdesbt makebf` to create a Bloom filter for each experiment.

 _The --min setting causes low-abundance kmers to be discarded.
 Such kmers are expected to contain sequencing errors.
 As shown here, we use the same minimim